API structure

 Restricted keys

 If you want more security, you can create restricted API keys.
 A restricted key reduces risk when using or building services.
 It provides the minimum level of access and permissions a service needs to access specific resources in the Digital River API.
-Use restricted keys when you want to limit access for services that interact with the Digital River API.
-You can name a restricted key and assign it to the service you want.
+Use restricted keys when you want to limit access to services that interact with the Digital River API.
+You can name and assign a restricted key to the service you want.

 Test and production environments